Preparing to fly with kids with autism

 Sandy Rice spent the morning holding children's hands, answering parents' questions, and keeping much of the event flowing smoothly.
 She works for the TSA, knows airport procedures and has an air of calm authority.

 Her 20-year-old son has autism and is nonverbal.
 Rice and has worked with "Wings for Autism" since 2016.
 She knows what many parents with kids with autism have experienced, and what many of these parents will experience.
-She emphasized that parents use the TSA Cares program, in which a TSA agent meets a traveling family and walks them from the airport's front doors to the terminal gate, to help make air travel as easy as possible.
+She emphasized that parents use the TSA Cares program, in which a TSA officers meets a traveling family and walks them from the airport's front doors to the terminal gate, to help make air travel as easy as possible.

 Flight attendants welcome the participants aboard the plane, as they would during a normal flight.
 The children board, find seats, and listen to safety announcements.
 The sounds of the plane echo throughout the cabin: the loudspeaker, the air conditioners and the whirring motors.
 The plane never moves.